RiOMar-projet/sat_access/README.md

 -   Downloads a range of NetCDF file from an FTP server
 -   Extracts and visualizes a specified date and variable as a map
 -   Available for both `Python` and `R`

+#  TO DO

+-   Add knowledge of which algorithms produce best results by region
+-   Allow function to automatically choose the best processing algorithm for the given request

 # Usage